-The rate subindex compares the states that tax individual income after setting aside the four states that do not and therefore receive perfect scores: Alaska, Florida, South Dakota, and Wyoming.
-Texas and Washington do not have an individual income tax, but they do tax LLC and S corporation income through their gross receipts taxes and thus do not score perfectly in this component.
+The rate subindex compares the states that tax individual income after setting aside the five states that do not and therefore receive perfect scores: Alaska, Florida, South Dakota, and Wyoming.
+Tennessee, Texas, and Washington do not have an individual income tax, but they do tax S corporation income-and Texas and Washington tax LLC income-through their gross receipts taxes and thus do not score perfectly in this component.
 Nevada has a low-rate payroll tax on wage income.
-New Hampshire and Tennessee, meanwhile, do not tax wage and salary income but do tax interest and dividend income.
+New Hampshire, meanwhile, does not tax wage and salary income but does tax interest and dividend income.